 Office hours: Mon.-Fri., 8 am - 5 pm ET

 Director of Charitable Gift Planning Nationwide

-Chris and his wife, Dawne, have four daughters.
-Together, they are actively engaged in their community and church, serving in roles with the local schools, small group bible study leadership, the worship arts team and their church overseer’s board.
+Chris and his wife Dawne, have four daughters and one son-in-law.
+Together, they are actively engaged in their community and church.
+They serve in roles with the local schools, small group bible study leadership, the worship team and as the chairman of their church overseer's board.

 Assistant to the President

-A graduate of Oklahoma City University, Bill earned his Bachelor of Science degree in of Business Management and Marketing.
-Prior to joining FRC, he served as Executive Director of the Oklahoma Family Policy Council, a non-profit research and education organization that works closely with FRC and Focus on the Family on pro-family issues at the state level.
-Before that, Bill spent 15 years in the commercial real estate industry.
+Mr. Held graduated from Oklahoma City University with a Bachelor of Science degree in the disciplines of business management and marketing.
+Before joining FRC, he served as Executive Director of the Oklahoma Family Policy Council, a non-profit research and education organization that works closely with FRC and Focus on the Family on pro-family issues at the state level.
+Prior to that, Mr. Held spent 15 years in the commercial real estate industry.

-Bill and his wife, Patty, have three adult daughters, two sons-in-law and two grandchildren.
+Mr. Held and his wife have three adult daughters, two sons-in-law and four grandchildren.

 Assistant to the President

 (CT, IN, KY, MA, ME, MI, MN, NH, NJ, NY, OH, PA, RI, VA, VT, WI, WV & western part of FL)